Baked Stuffed Pork Chops with Apple

 stuffed pork chop cut open to see filling with green beans and mashed potatoes.

-Best Stuffed Pork Chops Recipe
+Ingredients for Baked Stuffed Pork Chops

 This delicious stuffed pork chop recipe only requires a few basic ingredients and makes tender pork chops every time!
 It’s an easy dinner to make any night of the week.

-How to Make Stuffed Pork Chops in the Oven
+How to Make Baked Stuffed Pork Chops

 Make the Filling or Stuffing